 Here is a summary of some of the impact of my research (originally written for a promotion case in 2020).
 More details can be found in my recent CV.
+You can also read about the impact of our team as a whole in this REF case study.

 My research and its impact have been recognised as world-leading through several international awards including the ACE Award for Research Excellence; the Open Courseware Consortium Award for Innovation; the Open Education Global Award for Open Research Excellence; and the Research Councils UK Engaging Research Award.